Senate Bill 5449 – Concerning digital citizenship, media literacy, and Internet safety in schools.

 (2) Create a web-based location with links to recommended successful practices and resources to support digital citizenship, media literacy, and internet safety.

 Feb 13, 2017 – Public hearing in the Senate Committee on Early Learning & K-12 Education.

 Mar 16, 2017 – Public hearing in the House Committee on Education.

-SENATE BILL 6273 | Digital Citizenship – Instruction in Public Schools is an act relating to safe technology use and digital citizenship in public schools.
+Senate Bill 6273 | House Bill 2595 – Concerning safe technology use and digital citizenship in public schools.

 Washington’s Office of Superintendent of Public Instruction (OSPI), along with an advisory committee, is now empowered to develop best practices and recommendations, including instructional guidance about thoughtful, safe, and strategic uses of online and other media resources, and education in how to apply critical thinking skills when consuming and producing information.

-“The teacher-librarian’s duties may include … collaborating with his or her schools to:
+The teacher-librarian’s duties may include … collaborating with his or her schools to:

 Instruct students in digital citizenship including how to be critical consumers of information and provide guidance about thoughtful and strategic use of online resources…